Velocidex/velociraptor-docs/content/blog/2022/2022-01-05-release-notes-0.6.3/_index.md

 To help with this task, the GUI now presents a specific Yara GUI element.
 Users can press `?` to automatically fill in a skeleton Yara rule suitable for a simple keyword match.
-Additionally, syntax highlighting give visual feedback to the validity of the yara syntax.
+Additionally, syntax highlighting gives visual feedback to the validity of the yara syntax.

 ![Entering Yara Rules in the GUI](yara.png)

-Additionally, some artifacts allow file upload as a parameter to the artifact.
+Some artifacts allow file upload as a parameter to the artifact.
 This allows users to upload larger inputs for example a large Yara rule-set.
 The content of the file will be made available to the VQL running on the client transparently.

 To receive a RegEx GUI selector in your custom artifacts, simply denote the parameter's type as `yara`.
 To allow uploads in your